How Colorado Small Businesses Save Money with an I.C.H.R.A

-Many small businesses in Colorado are not aware of new cost saving, employee health insurance plans like ICHRA’s, that can save businesses significant capital while providing top tier employee benefits.
+Many small businesses in Colorado are not aware of a new way to offer health benefits called an Individual Coverage Health Reimbursement Account.
+An I.C.H.R.A. can save businesses significant capital while providing their employees with affordable health insurance.
 The best way to understand how an ICHRA works is to meet Sam.

 ICHRA stands for "Individual Coverage Health Reimbursement Arrangement."

 Sam is a Colorado based small business owner who is having trouble attracting high quality employee candidates because he does not offer health benefits.
 It’s a catch 22 for Sam because he cannot afford to pay the high cost of employee health insurance premiums without sacrificing his companies profitability.
 Now, some of Sam’s employees don’t want health insurance because they are on a spouse’s group plan, or their income is low enough to receive a premium discount on a Connect for Health Colorado individual plan.
 However, other employees, that have no other affordable options for health insurance are paying full price and that hurts them financially.